 In what follows, all travel times are for normal transit during the 21st century unless otherwise specified.
 The fastest military ships can sometimes cut these travel times in half (PS 166; Prince 986; WWJ 192) due to their faster speed, and due to the fact that ordinary ships must choose a route that passes near refueling stations, whereas certain military ships get more light-years to the tank (Prince 975).
 It is also stated that "the fastest messages" can travel in half the time (PS 8; Prince 870) -- but this seems too slow, for a series of messaging lasers sent between small ships stationed next to Alderson Points could be extremely quick, and this would explain how the messages about the "Rump Senate" coup travel from Earth to Sparta in a mere two months (March to May 2096).

-The following worlds are relatively close to Earth.
+The following worlds are relatively close to Earth (a month or two away).
 All of them were settled during the 21st century.

-- Tanith is one jump from Earth (GTS 149; Prince 717).
+- Tanith is one jump from Earth (per GTS 149 = Prince 717, although PM 44-45 = P 323 suggests at least two jumps).
 The trip from Earth to Tanith takes one (or perhaps two) months, a fact which can be deduced by subtraction: As explained below, the trip from Earth to Sparta passes through the Tanith system and takes six (or perhaps seven) months.
 The second leg of this journey -- from Tanith to Sparta -- takes five months.
 Therefore, the first leg of this journey -- from Earth to Tanith -- must take one month (or perhaps two, if the trip from the jump-point to the planet is time-consuming).